Drimiteros/Da-file-encrypter/README.md

 ---

 ### **⚠️ Disclaimer**
 This implementation is not currently recommended for security-critical applications.
-However, its modular architecture allows for customization and enhancement to meet specialized cryptographic needs.
+However, it can serve well for personal use and its modular architecture allows for customization and enhancement to meet specialized cryptographic needs.

 ---